 It depends.

 The type of loan you should get depends on your asset profile, your risk appetite, and the loan repayment structure you’re eyeing.
+Your individual circumstances, such as your business’s growth rate, funding needs, and repayment preferences, play a key role in making the right business lending decision.

 As such, it’s crucial to take note of the key differences between secured and unsecured loans so you can assess the variables yourself.
+Understanding the features of each secured and unsecured loan is an important part of the business lending process.

 Difference #1: Need for Collateral